25 Benefits Of Coconut Oil, Types, How To Include In Your Diet

 The supporters of coconut oil state that a majority of the saturated fat in the oil is made of medium chain fatty acids, which are healthier and easier to digest than the long chain fatty acids found in most other oils.

-A study conducted by the Primary Health Care Centre, Sweden, on the people of Kitava, a Melanesian island, had found that incidences of stroke and ischaemic heart disease were absent in the population.
-It had also found that coconut oil was one of the staple foods of the people of this island (20).
+A study conducted by the Primary Health Care Centre, Sweden, on the people of Kitava, a Melanesian island, had found that incidences of stroke andischaemic heart diseasei XA condition in which key blood vessels of the heart are damaged from plaque buildup, which narrows them and reduces blood supply to the heart. were absent in the population.
+It had also found that coconut oil was one of the staple foods of the people of this island (20) .

 8. Can Boost Your Immunity